Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 Add the eyes and a little curly wool for a tail.

 ADDING THE EYES> The amber glass eyes are on a wire with an eye on each end.
 Cut the eye off of the end LEAVING about 1/3 of an inch of wire to insert in the head.
 I mark the eye location with straight pins that have a black ball on the end.
 Be sure that they are level and the same distance for the center of the face.
 Take the #36 coarse needle and make a hole where you want to inset the eye.
 Glue in.
 DO NOT USE INSTANT GLUE!!
 It can discolor the eyes and ruin the paint.
 Use a slow dying glue like white glue.
+The dog kit has black eyes and are added the same way.

 These are amber glass eyes from my needle felting sheep kit.
 Also Maggie is modeling her cute raffia collar with her little shiny copper bell.
 If you’d like, you could add a Y to the front of her muzzle to make a nose and then add an upside down V to make the mouth.
 It barely shows on the black wool.

-This tutorial makes a cute little sheep that is about 3 inches tall at the top of the head, and 3 inches long.
+This tutorial makes a cute little sheep or dog that is about 3 inches tall at the top of the head, and 3 inches long.
 This sheep is just the right size to go with your needle felted dogs.

 Here is Maggie the little sheep eating some hay.
 Hay not included in kit!